babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

  You can find them in [Zeplin](https://zpl.io/2ZL1odJ)

-## How you can implement new components to `DesignLibrary`
+## Adding new components to `DesignLibrary`

 ### Guidelines for adding new factory methods to `DesignLibrary`
-The API the factory method should be semantically relative  to the functionality of the method.
+The API of the factory method should be semantically relative  to the functionality of the method.

-For instance, if you have a banner which has an icon which can aligned vertically then
+For instance, if you have a banner which has an icon which can be aligned vertically then

 __Wrong__